OrienteerBAP/JNPM/README.md

       --download-dir=<downloadDirectory>
                   Cache directory for JNPM to download packages to (default:
                     <home-dir>/cache/)
+  -f, --force     Force to fetch remote resources even if a local copy exists                                                                                                    on disk
   -h, --help      Show this help message and exit.
       --home-dir=<homeDirectory>
                   Home directory for JNPM (default: C:\Users\naryzhny\.jnpm)